sciZer0/7/v/README.md

 <h3 align="center">Problem 6</h3>

-Problem 6 is that each of the existing blockchain is fundamentally unable to create the ideal stablecoin — a really decentralized, permissionless, over-collateralized, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and multisigs, and where a code bug can never result in losing funds of users.

-Without the ideal stablecoin, plus having all these unsolvable fundamental problems, getting adoption for crypto in general is really hard, if ever possible.

-Ideally, a blockchain must have the ideal stablecoin from day one.

-The Vote blockchain ideally solves this problem from day one.

-<h3 align="center">Problem 7</h3>

-Problem 7 is that on each of the existing blockchains, there are low incentives for its validators and developers if calculated per person.
+Problem 6 is that on each of the existing blockchains, there are low incentives for its validators and developers if calculated per person.

 Ideally, a blockchain must always create highly-generous incentives for its validators and developers when calculated per person — in order to be a more sustainable working system in the long term.